 - The Molly Brown House Museum does not restrict nursing in public spaces in accordance with 2016 Colorado Revised Statutes CO Rev Stat § 25-6-302 (2016) which states “A mother may breast-feed in any place she has a right to be.”

 - Bus access: The Molly Brown House Museum is accessible via public transit.
 There are a number of bus stops nearby.
 For the closest on your route, use the RTD Trip Planner: https://www.rtd-denver.com/app/plan.
-Please note that the museum’s accessible entrance is located in the alley between 13th and 14th avenues.
+Please note that the museum’s accessible entrance is located off the alley between 13th and 14th avenues.